SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 4. Lack of SAP Expertise on the Team

-Generic integration teams don't know SAP's particularities:
+Generic integration teams do not know SAP's specific characteristics:

 - IDocs and their asynchronous processing